genaray/ZeroAllocJobScheduler/README.md

 // You need to pool/create jobs still by yourself var firsJob = new HeavyCalculation();
-var firstHandle = firsJob.Schedule(true); // Schedules job locally, true = user cant wait for it or return, its fire & forget
+var firstHandle = firsJob.Schedule(true); // Schedules job locally, true = user cant wait for it or return, its fire & forget scheduler.Flush();                        // Flushes the job to the scheduler for being processed.

 // Dispose
 scheduler.Dispose();